Tax Refund Fraud and Identity Theft Attorney

 The Lyon Firm will protect your identity from tax fraud and safeguard your financial future.

-In recent years, the IRS has warned that tax refund fraud is becoming a growing issue, with criminals stealing personal information like Social Security numbers to file fake tax returns and claim refunds in victims’ names.
+The IRS has repeatedly warned that tax refund fraud is becoming a growing issue, with criminals stealing personal information like Social Security numbers to file fake tax returns and claim refunds in victims’ names.
 This type of fraud has cost taxpayers and the U.S. Treasury billions of dollars.

 If you think you’ve fallen victim to tax fraud or identity theft, there are millions out there who’ve faced the same situation.
 But what can set you apart is taking legal action for having your private data violated.
-By teaming up with The Lyon Firm, you’ll have experienced legal support on your side to fight back, protect your rights, and hold the wrongdoers accountable.
+By teaming up with The Lyon Firm, you’ll have experienced legal support on your side to fight back and seek compensation.

-For nearly two decades, The Lyon Firm has fought for victims of fraud, security breaches, and identity theft nationwide.
+For nearly two decades, The Lyon Firm has fought for victims of consumer fraud and security breaches.
 Contact us today online or by calling (513) 381-2333 for a free consultation.

 “I had the pleasure of working with the Lyon Firm for an out-of-state lawsuit.
 I was well informed on the process of the case, and the attorneys worked hard to keep their fees low so that our settlement amount could be higher.
 I did not expect to win much on my case and I was very pleased with the results.
 Thank you for all your help and hard work.”